-The Company's process for evaluating the performance of the Executive's is stated in the Board Charter, a copy of which is available on the Company's website.
+The Company's process for evaluating the performance of the Executives is stated in the Board Charter, a copy of which is available on the Company's website.

-Given the Company did not have a formerly appointed executive team until the appointment of CEO on 22 February 2023 locally a performance evaluation was not conducted in 2023, however verbal feedback has continued to be provided by the Chairman to its US-based executive team.
+The Company has not conducted a performance evaluation on its senior executives in the reporting period, however verbal feedback has continued to be provided by the Chair to its US-based executive team.